omerome83/3-Column-Preview-Card-Component/README.md

 font-weight: 200;
 ```

 This presented an additional issue.
-When moused-over, the page would slightly move downwards so after doing some googling, by adding a transparent border to the button itself, this peice of code fixed the issue.
+When moused-over, the page would slightly move downwards so after doing some googling, by adding a transparent border to the button itself, this piece of code fixed the issue.

 ```css
 border: 2px solid transparent;